-People with AMD are usually diagnosed during a routine eye exam when the eye doctor sees small white spots in the retina called drusen.
-Or, if they have advanced AMD, a person may notice a dark area or distortion in their central vision.
-However, there are other symptoms of AMD that are less noticeable or occur less commonly, but are worth knowing about.
+Age-related macular degeneration is usually diagnosed during a routine eye exam when the eye doctor sees small white spots in the retina called drusen.
+Or, if someone has advanced AMD, they may notice a dark area or distortion in their central vision.
+However, there are other symptoms of AMD that are less noticeable or occur less often, but that you should still know about.

 Delayed Dark Adaptation

-One common symptom that’s harder to notice is delayed dark adaptation.
-This occurs when the retina takes longer than usual to adapt when switching from a bright to a dark environment.
+One common symptom that’s harder to notice is that it takes longer to see in the dark, which is called delayed dark adaptation.
+This happens when the retina takes longer than usual to adapt when switching from a bright to a dark environment.
 For example, it would be more difficult to see the seats in a dark movie theatre immediately after coming in from the bright sunlight.
-The low light vision may then return very slowly over about 30 minutes.
+The low-light vision may then return very slowly over about 30 minutes.

-Patients have also complained of flashing lights in the central vision.
+Patients have also complained of flashing lights in their central vision.
 This is more common in people wet AMD.
 It can occur when new blood vessels or scar tissue is tugging on the retina.
 It is important to differentiate this from flashing lights in the side vision, which, when associated with new floaters or a “curtain” blocking the side vision, can be a sign of a different disease: retinal detachment.
-For patients with symptoms of retinal detachment, it is necessary to have an eye exam as soon as possible so that treatment can be given promptly.
+Patients with symptoms of retinal detachment should have an eye exam as soon as possible so that treatment can be given promptly.

 Some patients will notice abnormalities in central vision only when looking at a white wall.
 For example, upon waking up in the morning and looking at the ceiling, some have complained that they see dark areas.
-This can be caused by areas of wet macular degeneration or areas of retinal atrophy, when the vision-sensitive cells, the photoreceptors, die in a region of the macula.
+This can be caused by areas of wet macular degeneration or areas of retinal atrophy, when the vision-sensitive cells (photoreceptors) die in a region of the macula.

 Subtle Distortions in Vision